EXECUTIVE POSITIONS

 - Maintain strong communication and build relationships with the college dean and/or associate deans, department chairs, and faculty to advocate for student needs.

-- Present to CAS measures which might serve to resolve student-related problems encountered by their constituents.
+- Present to CAS measures which might serve to resolve student-related problems encountered by their constituents regarding instruction, curriculum, or academic policy.

 - Attend outreach events to publicize Senator programs and gather feedback from students on academic issues